 Of course one might say that you are just good acquaintances until some time has passed and you spend more time together, or both people show some kind of initiative in proving the friendship.
 It may be difficult to define when an interaction becomes a friendship, with adults as well as with children.

 I have always thought that the older I get, the harder it is to make new friends.
 Now I see this isn’t the case.
 It’s only if you stay in the same place, or phase of life for a long time, that it might be harder to meet new people with whom you can form new relationships.
 Having a baby definitely opened the door to new friendships.
 Starting a new job did it too.
 I wasn’t really out looking for new friends, but they happened anyway, simply because I was embarking on new stages in life.
+Going into a new job you have no idea what it will entail but the first step is preparing yourself, which means thinking about what sort of job/career you want and presenting that on your resume using services like ARC Resumes in texas or a similar service to get you that new job… and start making friends.

 So I’m very grateful for my friends – old and new.
 For those who have passed through and left their mark on my life and moved on somewhere else (literally or metaphorically), for those who have stood by for more than half my lifetime and continue to shape who I am, and for those who are newer to me and teach me many things that I didn’t know about life and about myself.
 My hope is that my daughter will have good solid friends in her life too.